So You’re Hosting a Holiday Party–Now What?

 Is it your turn to host the infamous holiday party?
 Be it with family, friends, co-workers or classmates, you want to create long-lasting memories.
 But where do you start?
-This guide takes the guess work out of everything yuletide and shares ideas to eliminate stress on you and your budget by thinking strategically and planning ahead.
+This ‘how to throw a Christmas party’ guide takes the guess work out of everything yuletide and shares ideas to eliminate stress on you and your budget by thinking strategically and planning ahead.

 1. Decide on a theme

 It doesn’t matter if you’re hosting one or 100, set a tone that will achieve maximum holiday feel-good status.
 A great place to start is thinking what everyone has in common:

 Celebrating with girlfriends?
 Try a cocktail tasting party where guests bring their own cocktails (with and without alcohol).

 Creating a legendary holiday party means being prepared and creating a to-do list.
 Rather than get overwhelmed, break down and answer these questions:

 Where should I hold the party?
 This is possibly the most important part when learning how to throw a Christmas party.
 Home is where the heart is, but sometimes you need more space.
 If you’re inviting groups from school or work, it may make sense to utilize an on-site community space or hold your gathering at a larger hall or restaurant.